Insects: Japanese Beetle and Stink Bug

 Insecticides

 Insecticide applications can be effective in managing Japanese beetle populations.
-Using the appropriate economic threshold at the different soybean growth stages is critical (Figure 52)
+Using the appropriate economic threshold at the different soybean growth stages is critical (Figure 5).

 Stink Bug

 Adult stink bugs are shield‐shaped insects that can be present in soybeans.
 There are multiple species of stink bugs, some of which are beneficial.
-Of these species, there are two that can cause significant damage to soybean including the brown stink bug (Euschistus spp.) and the green stink bug (Acrosternum hilare).
+Of these species, there are two that can cause significant damage to soybean — the brown stink bug (Euschistus spp.) and the green stink bug (Acrosternum hilare).

-Green Stink bugs
+Green Stink Bugs

 Adults are bright green and measure ½ to ¾ inch long.
-The major body regions of the green stink bug are bordered by a narrow, orange‐yellow line (Figure 53).
+The major body regions of the green stink bug are bordered by a narrow, orange‐yellow line (Figure 6).

-Nymphs are smaller versions of the adult but are predominantly black when small but as they mature their color becomes green with orange and black markings (Figure 55).
+Nymphs are smaller versions of the adult but are predominantly black when small but as they mature their color becomes green with orange and black markings (Figure 8).

-Brown Stink bugs
+Brown Stink Bugs

-Adults are dull brownish‐yellow in color and about ½ inch long (Figure 56).
+Adults are dull brownish‐yellow in color and about ½ inch long (Figure 9).

-Eggs are white, kettle‐shaped and slightly smaller than those of the green stink bug (Figure 57).
+Eggs are white, kettle‐shaped and slightly smaller than those of the green stink bug (Figure 10).

-Nymphs are light green in color (Figure 58).
+Nymphs are light green in color (Figure 12).

-Stink bugs injure plants by puncturing tissues with their piercing and sucking mouthparts and then extracting plant fluids.
-Although many parts of the plant can be fed on by stink bugs, they prefer to feed on young tender pods and developing seeds.
 When feeding occurs during seed formation, seeds will become shriveled, deformed, undersized and even be aborted.
 Feeding on more developed seeds will result in minor shriveling and discoloration.
 Besides the reduction in yield, stink bug damaged seed will result in lower market value and may even prevent sale of seed for seed producers or food grade soybeans.

 Stink Bug Management